 The Department of Arts, Cuture and Media is a key component of Express Newark: A University – Community Collaboratory which is housed in part of the historic former Hahne & Company department store in downtown Newark.

-A conceptual framework and an interdisciplinary learning space, Express Newark houses the Newest Americans; the Form Design Studio; the Design Consortium; Visual Means; Shine Portrait Studio; the Community Media Center; the Newark Print Shop; the Paul Robeson Galleries; and twenty-two resident artists in printmaking, photography, painting and video.
+A conceptual framework and an interdisciplinary learning space, Express Newark houses the Newest Americans; the Form Design Studio; the Design Consortium; Visual Means; Shine Portrait Studio; the Community Media Center; the Paul Robeson Galleries; and twenty-two resident artists in printmaking, photography, painting and video.

-Additionally, some ACM classes are held in Express Newark and the ACM Academic Video Program makes it’s home in Express Newark.
+Additionally, some ACM classes are held in Express Newark, the Journalism project “Nuance Magazine” is an Express Newark Partner, and, the ACM Academic Video Program makes it’s home in Express Newark.

 Currently the website for Express Newark is under development, but you can find Express Newark on social media: Facebook.com/ExpressNewark; Instagram: @ExpressNewark and Twitter: @ExpressNewark.